 - Pull away the flat ring to reveal the marks.

 - This is the point at which you should double and triple check your placement.
-Confirm that the oval you’ve drawn lines up with the already inserted turning mechanism.
+Confirm the oval you’ve drawn lines up with the already inserted turning mechanism.
 If not, wipe away your fabric pen/pencil marks and try again.

 - Once you have confirmed the position, and again using your fabric pen or pencil, connect the outer dots with the inner oval, creating a kind of eye shape: an oval with pointed ends.